BlackKingAbhi/Shortify/README.md

-# Shortify
+# url_shortner
-A URL shortener service that allows users to create, manage, and track shortened URLs
+A simple URL shortener service using node.js